phunkyg/ReaControl24/README.md

 To make a new mapping, check out the help text in the Default Reaper.OSC file provided by Cockos Add lines with the token at the start, then followed by the OSC address pattern.

-The schema (i.e. the OSC addresses generated by the control24osc.py) is determined by the control24map.py file, each 'address' attribute being appended to the path for the relevant control.
+The schema (i.e. the OSC addresses generated by the osc clients) is determined by the <desk>map.py file for each device model, each 'address' attribute being appended to the path for the relevant control.
 One of the easiest ways to find an address is run the OSC client with the debug switch added, then press the button or control.
 The address and other information will be appended to the log.

-For an entry in the control24map.py, you can use the attribute 'CmdClass' to identify the python class that will define the handler for the control.
+For an entry in the <desk>map.py, you can use the attribute 'CmdClass' to identify the python class that will define the handler for the control.
 In this way you can implement more complex logic in a python class over and above the 'duh send this address' default.
 This is faders, scribble strips etc. are set up already, so that pattern can be followed.

 Other attributes determine how the tree is 'walked' according to the binary received from the desk.
 Byte numbers are zero origin, the first denotes the actual command:
     ChildByte       which byte to look up to find the next child